-New York judge unseals guilty pleas in Dewey law firm fraud
+New York Judge unseals guilty pleas in Dewey law firm fraud

 Prosecutors said in the agreements they would recommend no jail time for the five, if they meet certain conditions.

-Dewey's ex-Finance Director Francis Canella also pleaded guilty in the case.
+Dewey's ex-finance director Francis Canella also pleaded guilty in the case.
 His record was unsealed on Thursday.
-Prosecutors will recommend a sentence of two to six years in prison, if he cooperates, according to his agreement.
+Prosecutors will recommend a sentence of two to six years in prison for him, if he cooperates, according to his agreement.